I am buying a semi-detached house in Tickton. Conveyancing solicitors are said to be ‘a necessary evil’ but can I do it myself?

-The first thing you should do is make enquiries of the Land Registry to make sure that this person is in fact the registered owner of the freehold reversion.
-It is not necessary to incur the fees of a Tickton conveyancing lawyer to do this as you can do this on the Land Registry website for less than a fiver.
-Rest assured that in any event, even if this is the rightful landlord, under the Limitation Act 1980 no more than 6 years of rent can be collected.
+First make enquiries of the Land Registry to make sure that the individual claiming to own the freehold is indeed the registered owner of the freehold reversion.
+You do not need to instruct a Tickton conveyancing lawyer to do this as it can be done on-line for £3.
+You should note that in any event, even if this is the legitimate freeholder, under the Limitation Act 1980 the limitation period for recovery of ground rent is six years.

 I inherited a garden flat in Tickton, conveyancing was carried out in 1996.
 Can you work out an approximate cost of a lease extension?
 Similar properties in Tickton with an extended lease are worth £176,000.
 The ground rent is £50 invoiced every year.
 The lease ceases on 21st October 2104